BrandonE/lichocker/README.md

     lichess
 ```

 You can change the first `80` to some other other port number to bind the HTTP server to that port on the host machine.
+You will also have to change `net.asset.domain` in your lila config.

 * Type `run` when you see the [Scala Build Tool](https://www.scala-sbt.org/) console appear: `[lila] $`